GoogleCloudPlatform/spanner-migration-tool/README.md

 A spanner database will be created based on the schema state provided by a session file (`-session`) and data will be migrated.

+`-skip-foreign-keys` Specifies that foreign key creation will be skipped after data migration is complete.
+It cannot be used with schema-only mode.
+This flag does not omit Foreign Key statements in the generated DDL.

 `-session` Specifies a session file that contains all schema and data conversion state endcoded as JSON.